JakeMoralez/FlectoneWeb/pulse/en/docs/command/try/index.md

-# Комманда `/try`
+# Command `/try`

-Комманда для отображения выполнения действия с шансом
+Command to attempt an action with a random chance of success
 ![command try](/commandtry.png)

 [//]: # (localization)